dotnet/corefxlab/docs/specs/alcproxies.md

 The IPC formed between the `ClientObject` and `ServerObject` should be able to recognize when the server's process is killed, by either having the `ServerObject` send a signal to `ClientObject` that it's being destroyed, or by having `ClientObject` recognize when the IPC channel has been destroyed.
 When this happens, we can throw errors whenever the program attempts to use the `ProxyObject`, stating that the proxy is no longer valid.

 ##### In-process
 When we unload an ALC that has a proxy connection, there is no immediate destruction of the context, unlike the out-of-process scenario.
 Instead, the GC will collect the unloaded `AssemblyLoadContext` normally, once it has been dereferenced by all other objects.
-In this design, the API will effectively have "weak" references to the object, that hold the reference until the ALC calls `Unload()`, where the proxy will no longer be valid.
+The main question for this API is how do we want to support a scenario when `AssemblyLoadContext.Unload()` is called.
+Do want to lock the ALC out from unloading as long as a proxy exists to the ALC, or break that connection and give the ALC the ability to be collected (assuming there aren't any other references)?

+There are a few options we could take to answer this question:

+* Give the link between the proxy and the object a weak reference, so that when the ALC attempts to unload, it won't have to wait on the proxy to be dereferenced for the ALC to unload.
+This could also be done by severing the link between the proxy and the ALC during the `AssemblyLoadContext.Unloading` event.
+If we built connections to ALCs using only proxies, users could build systems that allow for more consistent unloading from an ALC.
+* Give a strong reference between the proxy and target.
+When `AssemblyLoadContext.Unload()` is called, so that the connection isn't severed in the unloading process.
+This works similarly to current objects that reference other objects within an ALC.

+There's some value in creating weak references using proxies, as the more consistent unload may be useful for users (it's still dependent on the GC collecting the ALC after `Unload()` is called, but we know with this situation that the ALC won't be held by the proxies).
+That said, both have their advantages, and we could also implement an option when creating an object for Strong vs Weak references, defaulting to one specifically.

-When `AssemblyLoadContext.Unload()` is called from the user ALC, the `AssemblyLoadContext.Unloading` event is fired, which we can hook to get `ClientObject` to remove the reference to `ServerObject`, effectively severing the reference between the two.
-While the `ProxyObject` is still allowed to be called in code at this point, it should throw an exception that the proxy no longer has a connection to the ALC object being used, which allows for the ALC to be removed by the GC in its unloading scenario.
-Since there are no other connections into the ALC made by the API other then the connection between client and server, the target ALC should be able to continue unloading in the same way as if the proxies never existed.
+In terms of implementation, strong references aren't too difficult to create, as they are just references from the proxy structure between the client and server that don't have any special cases for it to be broken.
+For the weak type, we need to either use direct weak references (such as with [ConditionalWeakTable](https://docs.microsoft.com/dotnet/api/system.runtime.compilerservices.conditionalweaktable-2?view=netcore-3.0 )) or a destroyable strong reference.
+If we use a severed strong reference, we can keep the `Unload()` behavior of the proxy consistent, as while the `ProxyObject` is still allowed to be called in code post-ALC unload, it should always throw an exception that the proxy no longer has a connection to the ALC object being used post-call.
 After severing the connection between client and server, we could also get the `ProxyObject` could remove its reference to the `ClientObject`, opening it up to be collected by the GC.

-There's no need for the server to dereference the target object, since they are both within the target ALC, and can be removed whenever the target ALC cleans itself up.
+In either scenario, there's no need for the `ServerObject` to dereference the target object, since they are both within the target ALC, and can be removed whenever the target ALC cleans itself up.

 There are a few potential places where this isolation isn't perfect, which is discussed in the next point.